Odeqku/alx-system_engineering-devops/README.md

-#!/bin/bash This is to create my first script with shebang in it
+This project is on shall